 There should be high concentration of photochemical oxidant.

-Although it should have following conditions
+Although it should have following environmental conditions.

 There are so many researches were conducted and are conducting in the world to reduce this photochemical smog.
 In this section, we are going to discuss some actions we can take to control or reduce the effect of photochemical smog.